 TIP: Lentils are a great source of iron, which is a nutrient that many kids fall short on.

-To make this recipe, you’ll need green or brown dry lentils, onion, garlic powder, salt, crushed tomatoes, thyme, and rice.
+To make this recipe, you’ll need those basic brown dry lentils you can usually find at any store, plus onion, garlic powder, salt, crushed tomatoes, thyme, and rice.

 TIP: You can also serve this over pasta and/or use basil or parsley instead of thyme if you prefer.

 Here’s a look at the one-pot process of making this recipe.
 Scroll down to the bottom of the post for the full info.

 - Dice the onion and add it to a wide pan with the lentils and spices.